Jethalal1234/NemO-Privacy-Policy/privacy-policy.md

 layout: docs
 ---

-# Privacy Policy - Discord Welcome-Bot
+# Privacy Policy - Discord NemO-Bot

 Last updated and effective: 26 August 2021

-By using Welcome-Bot, you agree to the following privacy policy.
+By using NemO-Bot, you agree to the following privacy policy.

-*The Welcome-Bot website does not directly store data but uses Google Analytics, see [Analytics Privacy Info](https://policies.google.com/technologies/partner-sites).*
+*The NemO-Bot website does not directly store data but uses Google Analytics, see [Analytics Privacy Info](https://policies.google.com/technologies/partner-sites).*

 ## Usage of Data